signalfx/gdi-specification/specification/configuration.md

 ### Snapshot Profiler

-This feature MAY also be referred to as "Call Graph" or "CalL Stack Sampling".
+This feature MAY also be referred to as "Call Graph" or "Call Stack Sampling".
 For agents that include a snapshot profiler feature, the following environment variable configurations MUST be available: